managarm/managarm.github.io/_posts/2022-08-14-aug-update.markdown

 ![qemu](/assets/2022-aug-update/qemu.png)

 ### DOOM
-Until recently, we didn't have any DOOM port, mainly because we couldn't decide on which source port to use.
+Until recently, we did not have any DOOM port, mainly because we could not decide on which source port to use.
 We eventually decided upon dsda-doom, giving us a modern, yet vanilla DOOM experience, with extra speedrunning features as a bonus.

 ![doom](/assets/2022-aug-update/doom.png)

 ## What do we want to achieve in 2022?

-**Finish porting the package manager.** In the past months, considerable work went into porting a package manager.
+**Finish porting xbps.** As mentioned above, considerable work went into porting the xbps package manager.
 While the general infrastructure, both inside Managarm and outside in terms of an repository, are set up, some more work is required to actually get `xbps` to function properly.
 We aim to implement the missing functionality soon.

-**Polish the port collection.** Currently, we have a lot of ports that work at least partially, but some use some pretty ugly hacks to get to that state.
-We should strive to get the quality of some of those ports up by implementing the proper functionality and not relying on hacks.
-This mostly means implementing missing functionality and testing for correctness.
-We also plan to start upstreaming support patches so that we can remove some patches from the collection.
+**Polish the port collection.** Currently, we have a lot of ports that work at least partially, but some ports use pretty ugly hacks to get to that state.
+We should strive to get the quality of these ports up by improving functionality within mlibc and by removing hacks.
+This also includes adding better tests to check for correctness.
+We also plan to start upstreaming support patches such that we can remove some patches from the collection.

 **Complete TTY subsystem.** We currently lack or incorrectly implement many TTY subsystem features (sessions and signals, process groups, et cetera), which are quite necessary for many kinds of programs as well as day-to-day life using the system.
 This goal is also accompanied by finishing up Unix process credentials and signals.
-Help is *definitely* wanted with this problem.

 Some remaining goals from last time include porting more software, especially to self-host, improving the blockdev stack, making the system generally more stable and improving the netstack, especially the TCP implementation; and, of course, there is always more hardware to improve support for.